scheiblingco/sshkey-tools/README.md

 # Sign the certificate
 certificate.sign()

-# For RSA, you can choose the hashing algorithm used for creating
+# For certificates signed by an RSA key, you can choose the hashing algorithm
-# the hash of the certificate data before signing
+# to be used for creating the hash of the certificate data before signing
 certificate.sign(
     hash_alg=RsaAlgs.SHA512
 )